excelthedev/excelthedev/README.md

 **I'll keep this short only because it's a read-me file, if you want a full or brief profile of me, your best bet is to reach out via email or a quick text on linkedIn # or twitter🙊 and of course, i'll respond.
 I promise💙.**
 **I shuffle between front and back end engineering, but my interest mainly lies with **Solving Problems*** **Why?
-Cause regardless of whatever end the issue is, can i fix the problem, YES💀.**
+Cause regardless of whatever end the issue is, can i fix the problem, YES I CAN💀.**